Carthage/Carthage/README.md

     ```

     With output files specified alongside the input files, Xcode only needs to run the script when the input files have changed or the output files are missing.
 This means dirty builds will be faster when you haven't rebuilt frameworks with Carthage.

+1. Add the `input.xcfilelist` to the "Input File Lists" section of the Carthage run script phase
+1. Add the `output.xcfilelist` to the "Output File Lists" section of the Carthage run script phase

 This script works around an [App Store submission bug](http://www.openradar.me/radar?id=6409498411401216) triggered by universal binaries and ensures that necessary bitcode-related files and dSYMs are copied when archiving.